Bring your own cloud (BYOC)

 Security

-Clusters in external networks have two levels of protection:
+Clusters in external VPCs have several levels of protection.

 • AWS VPC security measures

-When you add an external network, DoubleCloud creates several entities under your AWS account.
-The entities include VPC, security groups, ACLs, route tables, and others, depending on your network configuration.
+When you add an external network, DoubleCloud creates several resources in your AWS account.
+These resources include a VPC, security groups, ACLs, route tables, and others, depending on your network configuration.
 The predefined parameters prevent unauthorized access to your network.

 • Allowlists in DoubleCloud

-The main manually configurable access management measure is using allow lists for each separate cluster.
-The allow list prohibits access to the cluster from each IP address except the ones explicitly specified as allow lists entries.
+The main manually configurable access management measure is using allowlists for every cluster An allowlists enables access to the cluster only from specified IP addresses.

 Tip

 DoubleCloud has no access to your data.
-For more information on our data privacy agreements, see Data privacy.
+For more information, refer to Data privacy.

 Pricing